 For more information on generalized pustular psoriasis, see OMIM.

 - Acute generalized exanthematous pustulosis (AGEP) – Clinically indistinguishable from pustular psoriasis.
 Time of onset and a drug history may help differentiate AGEP from pustular psoriasis.
 Antibiotics are the likely causative agents in AGEP.
 Histology can also help differentiate between the two.
 Also look for high fever, edema of the face, pustular eruption that occurs shortly after drug administration (fewer than 2 days), marked serum leukocytosis with neutrophilia, and associated petechiae, purpura, and vesicles in AGEP.

 - Drug reaction with eosinophilia and systemic symptoms (DRESS) – Look for marked eosinophilia, visceral involvement (most commonly hepatitis), less acute onset, facial edema, and atypical lymphocytosis.

 - Subcorneal pustular dermatosis (Sneddon-Wilkinson disease) – Associated with IgA paraproteinemia and is very responsive to dapsone.
 Pustular psoriasis is not responsive to dapsone and does not have an IgA paraproteinemia.

-- Deficiency in the interleukin-36 receptor antagonist (DITRA)
+- Deficiency of interleukin-36 receptor antagonist (DITRA) syndrome

 - Keratoderma blennorrhagicum seen in reactive arthritis disease – Look for characteristic associated findings including urethritis, arthritis, and ocular findings.